maklja/jquery-tmpl-convert/README.md

 npm install jquery-tmpl-convert -g
 ```

-If you need to use package API install it locally runing command:
+If you need to use package API install it locally running command:
 ```
 npm install jquery-tmpl-convert --save
 ```